XPRIZE/GLEXP-Team-CCI/pubbly_schoolhouse/README.md

 If you're dead set on plugging in newly structured content into the existing SchoolHouse front end, if you're absolutely sure that's what you want to do, roll up your sleeves.

-Original, the structure of the SchoolHouse Cordova project was to be determined from the Console itself.
+Previously, the structure of the SchoolHouse Cordova project had to be determined from the Console itself.
 Each school was to have a grid based system, and each subject was to exist at a certain point in the grid.
 However, as the deadline approached, too many small changes were required, and so the application was half automated and half manually tweaked.
 The only way to add new content with a different structure (different NUMBER of levels/lessons, differently named/organized books in the bookshelf) is to use the existing English/Swahili web roots as a "jumping off point", i.e., through manual modification of the FS, the XML and even in some parts the JS.

 The SchoolHouse application structure was developed specifically with our Xprize program in mind.
 There are a few limited ways to "tweak" it to accommodate new levels, new numbers of units in each level, new subjects, new subject placements in the UI, but if you're doing anything more complicated than not-very-complicated, it might be advisable to treat all Console generated packets as "content", and write your own front end to house it.

 Since I can't know for sure what modified school structure you're attempting to squeeze in, these directions will be less steps and more guidelines.

 The "school/Math" subject has a Subject/Level/Unit folder structure, as does the "school/Reading/Writing" subject.
-Both those subjects are described in "school/school.xml", which is loaded in Javascript to create a the subject's respective pages.
+Both those subjects are described in "school/school.xml", which is loaded in JavaScript to create a the subject's respective pages.
 When a user creates a new account, a duplicate of the school.xml file is made specifically for that user.
 And as he finishes units in each subject, they are marked as "complete" and given a visual change.

 If your school needs similarly structured level based subjects, you can make a new school.xml file to reflect the content in your file system.
 If you want subjects to be default "locked" or "unlocked", edit those values in the XML to fit.
 Any units not listed in the XML file will not be displayed in the subject specific page.
 The "row" and "col" values in the two subjects also effect their icon placement on screen.